 Conventional vaccines are made using viruses and can take years to successfully create due to the process of collecting the viruses and adapting them in the lab.
 Each new conventional vaccine requires a custom production process, including complex purification and testing.

-According to Pfizer, the mRNA is a genetic recipe made from a DNA template in the lab.
+The genetic recipe is made from a DNA template in the lab.
 The DNA can be synthesized from an electronic sequence that can be sent across the world instantly by computer.
 It takes about a week to generate an experimental batch of an mRNA vaccine.

 The genetic recipe directs cells to make pieces of the spikes that sit atop the coronavirus.
 Once it’s injected, the body’s immune system makes antibodies that recognize these spikes.
 If a vaccinated person is later exposed to the coronavirus, those antibodies stand ready to attack the virus.